mesgjs/mesgjs/docs/command-line/msjsload.md

 ## ARGUMENTS

 - `<entry>`
   The primary entry point.
-This can be a `.msjs`, `.esm.js`, or `.slid` file, or a module name.
+This can be a `.msjs`, `.esm.js`, or `.slid` file, or a module path and version spec.

 - `<entry-client>` (Optional)
   The client entry point.
 If two entry points are provided, the first (primary) entry point is used for server-side resolution, and this second entry point is used for client-side resolution.
-This must be a `.slid` file or a module path.
+This must be a `.slid` file or a module path and version spec.

 ### Single Entry Point Behavior